-The Company and the Selling Stockholders have been advised by the Representative of the Underwriters that the Underwriters propose to offer the shares of Common Stock and Warrants to the public at the initial public offering prices set forth on the cover page of this Prospectus and to certain dealers at such price less a concession not in excess of \$ per share and \$ per Warrant.
-The Underwriters may allow, and such dealers may re-allow, a concession not in excess of \$ per share and \$ per Warrant to certain other dealers.
+The Company and the Selling Stockholders have been advised by the Representative of the Underwriters that the Underwriters propose to offer the shares of Common Stock and Warrants to the public at the initial public offering prices set forth on the cover page of this Prospectus and to certain dealers at such price less a concession not in excess of \$.20 per share and \$.00625 per Warrant.
+The Underwriters may allow, and such dealers may re-allow, a concession not in excess of \$.05 per share to certain other dealers.
 After the initial public offering, the public offering price and other selling terms may be changed by the Representative of the Underwriters.
 Further, the Company has agreed to reimburse the Underwriters on a non-accountable basis for their expenses in the amount of 3% of the gross proceeds from the offering.

 At the closing of the sale of Shares being offered hereby, the Company will sell to the Representative the Representative's Warrants, for nominal consideration, entitling the Representative to purchase an aggregate of 100,000 shares of Common Stock and 50,000 Warrants, similar but not identical to, the Warrants.
 The Representative's Warrants shall be non-exercisable and non-transferable (other than a transfer to affiliates of the Representative or members of the selling group) for a period of twelve months following the date of this Prospectus.
-The Representative's Warrants and the underlying securities shall contain the usual anti-dilution provisions and shall not be redeemable.
 The Representative's Warrants will be exercisable after twelve months from the effective date of this Prospectus and for a period of four years thereafter; and if the Representative's Warrants are not exercised during this term, they shall, by their own terms, automatically expire.
 The exercise price of each of the Representative's Warrants shall be 120% of the public offering price per Share and price per Warrant.
 In addition, the Company has granted to the Representative a single demand registration right and unlimited piggy back registration rights, related to the Common Stock and Warrants underlying the Representative's Warrants.